pyccel/pyccel/developer_docs/codegen_stage.md

 ### Nested objects

-Currently nested objects are not supported in C. This includes both nested functions and functions in classes, however we plan to support this soon.
-Several solutions were investigated in discussion #1149.
-The chosen solution is detailed in issue #1150.
-It was chosen as the simplest and fastest of the proposed solutions.

 When printing nested objects in C we prepend the name of the context to the function name in order to identify it.
 E.g: